gyzod/ocpp2mqtt/README.md

 ## Configuration

-Edit the `.env` file to set your OCPP and MQTT parameters:
+Edit or create the `.env` file to set your OCPP and MQTT parameters:

 ```bash
 MQTT_PORT=1883